GreenEsfingeExperiment/Scenario_1/README.md

 In this task, you will see something like this, and the goal is to make all tests pass successfully.

-> But remember, only for find the another product.
+> But remember, this applies only to finding the other product.

 ![img.png](img.png)